 Howard Saunders of 22nd and 5th, a retail futurist, says the retail environment has altered dramatically since the global financial crisis, and this is a fantastic time for small producers.

 Common concerns when selling products to retailers and chain stores

-- deal with a team of lawyers
+- dealing with a legal team

 Why big retailers suddenly care about brands like yours